StuyPulse/team694.github.io/about/ec/index.md

 ### Director of Field Construction <small>{{ site.data.ec.field.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.field.photo %} <img src="{{ site.data.ec.field.photo }}" class="ec-photo" alt="Director of Field Construction"> {% endif %}
 It is the job of the Director of Field Construction to construct the field of the released game with acceptable accuracy.
 For each function that the robot has to perform, it is this person’s responsibility to ensure that at least one set of the field elements involved in that task is procured and produced.
 However, the DoFC will also be responsible for all other fields, including FLL, FTC, and FRC fields.
-He/She is responsible for the upkeep of the shipping/robot crates and building new robot carts.
+They are responsible for the upkeep of the shipping/robot crates and building new robot carts.
 </div>

 ### Webmaster <small>{{ site.data.ec.webmaster.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.webmaster.photo %} <img src="{{ site.data.ec.webmaster.photo }}" class="ec-photo" alt="Webmaster"> {% endif %}
 The job of the Webmaster is to maintain the team website and any other websites created by the team.
 The Webmaster is to update the website with the most recent progress of the team and to upload any relevant pictures.
-He/She must also use the website to keep the team and any visitors to the website informed and interested.
+They must also use the website to keep the team and any visitors to the website informed and interested.
 </div>